 6. If I’d like to check my progress, how can I view my HRA in the future?

 If you are a HealthSelect participant, you can view past assessments by logging into your Blue Access for Members account on the HealthSelect homepage.
 Once you are logged into your account, select the Health Assessment tab on the left to take you to the Well onTarget homepage.
 From the Menu button in the top left of the screen, navigate to the resources page to view past reports.

-Scott and White participants can view their most recent assessment at https://swhp.myhealthyskills.com/mhmsite/.
+Scott and White participants can view their most recent assessment by logging in to their SWHP account.

 7. I opted out of a GBP health plan.
 Can I still complete an HRA?